Del Real Palace, Valencia

 From 11th to 19th centuries it was royal seat whether for the kings of the Taifa of Valencia or the monarchs of the Crown of Aragon, the Habsburgs and the Bourbons, while it was less appreciated by the latter.

-Late-19th century Valencian political Teodoro Llorente quotes "What happened to you, Palacio del Real? noble mansion of the Valencian monarchs, centre and symbol of our ancient and glorious kingdom (...)
+Late-19th century Valencian political Teodoro Llorente wrote: "What happened to you, Palacio del Real? noble mansion of the Valencian monarchs, centre and symbol of our ancient and glorious kingdom (...)
 All disappeared with the institutions that you represented, the illustrious autonomy of that kingdom that you were head..."

 Origins

-It was originally constructed in the 11th century by the king Abd al-Aziz as an almúnia or recreation residence on the outskirts of the city.
+It was originally constructed in the 11th century by the king Abd al-Aziz al-Mansur as an almúnia or recreation residence on the outskirts of the city.
 In Xarq al-Andalus these rural residences of the urban oligarchy, located around the cities, were known as real (from Arabic riyad, garden), which must not be confused with the rafals, which were estates for agrarian production.
-Thereupon, the Real Palace name arises from the fact that it was one of these almúnies, not because it was a royal residence (of course, nor because it was authentic).
+Thereupon, the Real Palace name arises from the fact that it was one of these almúnies, not because it was a royal residence.
 The Arabist Henri Péres, in his book Esplendor de Al-Andalus, talks about the beauty and grandeur of the palace, which "included a big garden planted with fruit trees and flowers and a river that crossed it, and the palace is located in the middle, with richly decorated pavilions, which gaped open to the garden".

 In 1364, in the course of the war with Castile, the troops of Peter the Cruel burned it down and looted it.